-Also, when looking at the costs of the system, one needs to take into account the lack of electric bill and very limited maintenance costs that are needed for the next 25+ years.
-With rising costs of non-renewable energy sources and lowering resources of these forms of energy, solar is a great option and the costs can easily be justified.
+Finally, when looking at the overall cost of the system, you need to remember the lack of electric bills and limited maintenance costs that are needed over the life of the system, which with well-designed systems, can be 25+ years.
+With rising costs of non-renewable energy sources and lowering resources of these forms of energy, a solar lighting system is a great option, and the costs can easily be justified.

-This is typically not a justifiable cost since there is electric already at the site.
-Using off grid solar lights when there is already electrical lights won’t really save you money immediately, and will actually cost quite a bit more than initially expected.
-The payoff or ROI is quite long when electric already exists, typically around 10 years or more.
+This is typically not a justifiable cost since there is electricity already at the site.
+Using off-grid solar lights when there are already electrical lights won’t really save you money immediately and will cost quite a bit more than initially expected.
+The payoff or ROI is quite long when electricity already exists, typically around 10 years or more.

-Instead, there are a couple things you can do to provide a green solution while not having to go completely off grid.
+Instead, there are a couple of things you can do to provide a green solution while not having to go completely off-grid.
 The first thing that needs to happen is switching to LED fixtures to lower the power consumption.
-Remember that there is not a watt to watt equivalent to old style lighting and having a new light plan done by a lighting engineer will be better than arbitrarily choosing to go from a 400 Watt MH to a 300 Watt LED when a 100 Watt could easily provide the correct light levels.
+Remember that there is not a watt to watt equivalent to old-style lighting and having a new light plan done by a lighting engineer will be better than arbitrarily choosing to go from a 400 Watt MH to a 300 Watt LED when a 100 Watt could easily provide the correct light levels.

 Solar isn’t for everyone, but it is a great alternative to standard electric power.
-There is never a “one size fits all” solution, especially with solar lighting, but working with a knowledgeable solar lighting company or representative will ensure that you get the best bang for your buck.
+There is never a “one-size-fits-all” solution, especially with commercial solar lighting, but working with a knowledgeable solar lighting company or representative will ensure that you get the best bang for your buck.
 Make sure you know all the truths about your project before you make the final decision.